-Place all controls in neutral or off, stop motor and disable power source before working on belt.
+Place all controls in neutral or off, stop motor, and disable power source before working on belt.

-- 1. If the belt needs to be tightened to prevent slippage, use the take-up adjustments on the tail end only. - 2.
-Loosen the jam nuts prior to making adjustments. - 3.
-The belt is tightened by turning both take-up bolts an equal number of turns, or use a tape measure to measure the distance of the tensioner plate to the back of conveyor on each side.
+- 1. If the belt needs to be tightened to prevent slippage, use the take-up adjustments on the mid-section only. - 2.
+Loosen the jam nut closest to the tail prior to making adjustments. - 3.
+To tighten the belt, turn the remaining jam nut clock-wise by an equal number of turns, or employ a tape measure to ensure the tensioner plate's uniform distance from the end of the conveyor belt guard on each side.
 The tensioner plates should be equally set.
 The conveyor belt only needs to be tight enough to not slip on the drive roller.
 If the belt is too loose, it will slip on the drive roller making a noticeable sound, slowing the belt down. - 4.
-Turn the belt 1/2 revolution when the belt is new and check the drive and tail roller.
+Turn the belt 1/2 revolution when the belt is new and check the head and tail roller.
 If out of alignment, the belt will move to the loose side.
 Loosen the jam nut and use the bearing position bolts to set the position.
 Tighten jam nut. - 5.
 Run and check again.
 Check frequently during the first few minutes of operation and then several times during the first 10 hours.
 The belt normally seats itself during the first 10 hours of operation and can be checked weekly after that. - 6.
 The belt is properly aligned when the belt runs in the center of the head and tail rollers.